opcoach/contextExplorer/README.md

 contextExplorer
 ===============

-A context Explorer for Eclipse 4
+A context Explorer for Eclipse 4 provided by OPCoach